sveverka/homebridge-hyperion-control/README.md

 # homebridge-hyperion-service
-Homebridge plugin to turn hyperion ng instance on/off and change brightness
+Homebridge plugin to turn Hyperion instance on/off, change brightness, and change colors.
+You can read more about how this is done in the [hyperion documentation](https://docs.hyperion-project.org/en/json/Control.html)

 ## Install